-The data center is responsible for the management of large data sets and hardware systems that are part of an organization’s large distributed network serving employees and customers.
 Data center management plays a crucial role in protecting data and keeping it secure to avoid data security breaches.
+Data center management consists of large data sets and hardware systems that are part of an organization’s large distributed network serving employees and customers.

 The hosted computer environment within a data center must continuously be managed, but most of this management is now automated.
 Data centers can be managed remotely and may not even house actual employees (dark or lights-out data centers).
 Functions of data center management include upgrading hardware and software/operating systems, managing data distribution and storage, backup policies, contingency planning, and technical support.